Rjmoodie/yardpass-upgrade/CONTRIBUTING.md

-# Contributing to YardPass Figma Design System
+# Contributing to Liventix Figma Design System

 Thank you for your interest in contributing!
-This document provides guidelines for contributing to the YardPass design system.
+This document provides guidelines for contributing to the Liventix design system.

 ## 🏗️ Development Setup